James Gleick: Aircraft accident

-On December 20, 1997, Gleick was attempting to land his Rutan Long-EZ experimental plane at Greenwood Lake Airport in West Milford, New Jersey, when a build-up of ice in the engine's carburetor caused the aircraft engine to lose power and the plane landed short of the runway into rising terrain.
-The impact killed Gleick's adopted eight-year-old son, Harry, and left Gleick seriously injured.
+On 20 December 1997 Gleick was attempting to land his Rutan Long-EZ experimental plane at Greenwood Lake Airport in West Milford, New Jersey, when a build-up of ice in the engine's carburetor caused the aircraft engine to lose power and the plane landed short of the runway into rising terrain.
+The impact killed Gleick's eight-year-old son, Harry, and left Gleick seriously injured.

-Work

-Gleick's writing style has been described as a combination of "clear mind, magpie-styled research and explanatory verve."
-After the publication of Chaos, Gleick collaborated with the photographer Eliot Porter on Nature's Chaos and with developers at Autodesk on Chaos: The Software.
-He was the McGraw Distinguished Lecturer at Princeton University in 1989–90.
-He was the first editor of The Best American Science Writing series.

-His next books included two biographies, Genius: The Life and Science of Richard Feynman, and Isaac Newton, which John Banville said would "surely stand as the definitive study for a very long time to come."

-Gleick was elected president of the Authors Guild in 2017.